shreythecray/infiltration/README.md

 - In order to access a Discord bot token, we’ll create a Discord application and add a Discord bot.
     - Click on “New Application” within the [Discord Developer Dashboard](https://discord.com/developers/applications).
     - Type the app’s name and click “Create”.
     - In the left menu, open the “Bot” page and click “Add Bot”.
-We can update the icon and username (bot icon file can be found in the GitHub linked above).
+We can update the icon and username (bot icon file can be found in the files here).
 - Once the bot has been created, copy the bot token provided and paste it in Courier (make sure to keep this token private).
 - We will need to give this application permission to post as the bot within our server.
 Check out the [Bot permissions documentation](https://discord.com/developers/docs/getting-started#adding-scopes-and-permissions).
     - Within the application, head over to OAuth2 and click on URL generator